-- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - bonuses will be excluded. - overtime will be excluded. - compensation paid after you terminate is generally excluded for Plan purposes.
-However, the following amounts will be included in compensation even though they are paid after you terminate employment, provided these amounts would otherwise have been considered compensation as described above and provided they are paid within 2 1/2 months after you terminate employment, or if later, the last day of the Plan Year in which you terminate employment: - compensation paid for services performed during your regular working hours, or for services outside your regular working hours (such as overtime or shift differential), or other similar payments that would have been made to you had you continued employment.
+Compensation paid after termination of employment.
+Compensation paid after you terminate is generally excluded for Plan purposes.
+However, the following amounts will be included in compensation even though they are paid after you terminate employment, provided these amounts would otherwise have been considered compensation as described above and provided they are paid within 2 1/2 months after you terminate employment, or if later, the last day of the Plan Year in which you terminate employment:

+• compensation paid for services performed during your regular working hours, or for services outside your regular working hours (such as overtime or shift differential), or other similar payments that would have been made to you had you continued employment.